-Vision To keep Ventura County moving.
-Mission To create a more connected, resilient, equitable and user- friendly transportation system for Ventura County.
-Values Equity: We are inclusive in our plans, practice fairness, and recognize that needs vary by region and people served.
+To create a more connected, resilient, equitable and user-friendly transportation system for Ventura County.

+Equity: We are inclusive in our plans, practice fairness, and recognize that needs vary by region and people served.

 Integrity: We serve our community, do our work with honesty, are accountable for our actions, and take responsibility for results.

 Service: We serve our partners and stakeholders with excellence and teamwork, and seek innovative and reliable solutions to meet transportation and mobility needs.

 Sustainability: We are mindful of the impacts of our work on the environment, the economy, and equity, for our community and the VCTC organization.